EuanPyle/relion4_tomo_robot/README.md

-## Automated fiducial-based tilt-series alignment and metadata preparation for RELION 4.0
+## Robot to Go From Tilt Series Stack to Reconstructed Tomograms for RELION 4.0

 #### Motivation